gty77663/blinkstick-firmware/README.md

 # BlinkStick Firmware

 BlinkStick is a DIY open source USB RGB LED Controller.
-It's small, the size of a credit card and supports both popular types of RGB LEDs - generic 12V ones and addressable WS2812.
+Original idea is to create a little & handy RGB stick, and make its code and protocol opensource, so everybody can enjoy playing with RGB LEDs using the programming launguage or application of your choise.
+It's small, the biggest model is the size of a credit card and supports both popular types of RGB LEDs - generic 12V ones and addressable WS2812.

 You can find more details about it here: